kzkymur/storage.js/README.md

 - Strong Type Gaured
 - Error Handle
 - React custom hooks
-- A way to get and set root value
+- More Test cases and Examples
-- Increasing the number of test cases and examples
+- Function to Get and Set root JSON

 I'll be happy if you contribute this!